 Avoid Poisoning!
-This medicine, as all other medicines, must be stored in a safe place out of the reach and sight of children and/or infants, in order to avoid poisoning.
+This medicine, as all other medicines, must be stored in a safe place out of the reach of children and/or infants, in order to avoid poisoning.
 Do not induce vomiting unless explicitly instructed to do so by a doctor!

-Do not use SINGULAIR after the expiry date (exp. date) that appears on the packaging.
+Do not use SINGULAIR after the expiry date (exp. date) which is stated on pack.
 The expiry date refers to the last day of the indicated month.